accodeing/fortnox-api/DEVELOPER_README.md

 tokens and `.env.template` for which values you need to provide.
 Then, you must move these into `.env.test` since that's the environment file used for testing.

+If you want the gem to refresh your tokens during testing, you can enable that feature by setting the environment variable `REFRESH_TOKENS=true`.

 ### Seeding

 There's a Rake task for seeding the Test Fortnox instance with data that the